VernonCo/ps_utils/README.md

 # PS Utilities
 - Can update a db with a list of companies and their working endpoints (/update).
 - Returns json for PS Service POST requests
-- can use a plugin to update your ERP
+- can use a plugin to update your ERP order status
+- has forms for manual use
 ## to setup the database to test or run on production, it needs to be accessible to the local run (see # create db and admin user) or follow steps for docker-compose

 ## clone repository